RzR32/_streamlabs-chatbot-scripts/League/README.md

+The script is not improved for the current system.
+In addition, it will always be difficult to get a key.

+This script can now be accessed via my website https://ryzox.de/league/ and is available to everyone.

+---

 These scripts are created for private use and are theoretically only for the Streamlabs-Chatbot (maybe ther work somewhere else, but I do not guarantee this)

 ---